 Blockchain technology could rapidly increase the pace of innovation in travel technology, through the use of open APIs.
 A new application would no longer need to separately contract with dozens to hundreds of companies, each with their own private databases of availability, rates, tours, content, etc., just to assess the feasibility and potential demand for the new service.
 By lowering the barriers to entry in this way, new services can come to the market faster than today

 Blockchain as a technology has immense possibilities in the hospitality industry.
 This technology is constantly evolving and I expect integration and interoperability standards to emerge soon as the ecosystem matures.
 As a lot of enterprises embrace the technology, I expect to see the emergence of larger Blockchain networks and formations of widespread consortiums.
-Eventually, this landscape can get saturated enough to realize the crucial mass that successively can fuel current innovations for years to come back.
+Eventually, for years to come back, this landscape can get saturated enough to realize the crucial mass that successively can fuel current innovations.